 For merchants, a chargeback fee is a cost that they incur when a customer disputes an item they have purchased.
 This can occur when an item is not received, the transaction amount was not correct, or the item purchased arrived in an unsatisfactory condition.

-In order to avoid chargeback fees, it's important for merchants to have solid customer service procedures in place and provide excellent communication with their customers throughout each stage of the transaction process.
+In order to avoid these fees, it's important for merchants to have solid customer service procedures in place and provide excellent communication with their customers throughout each stage of the transaction process.

 How do Chargeback Fees Work?